isomerpages/mlaw-acd/_regulated-dealers/1-registration.md

 #### <a id="Fees and Period of Registration"></a> Fees and Period of Registration
 <b>Fees</b><br>
 Regulated dealers must pay an application fee of S$140 for each application to register with the Registrar.
 All payment must be made through [GoBusiness Licensing Portal](https://www.gobusiness.gov.sg/licences){:target="_blank"} using the following e-payment methods: PayPal, VISA, MasterCard, American Express or Discover.<br><br>
-If the Registrar provides in-principle approval for their application, regulated dealers must pay a registration fee of S$300 per place of business per year calculated based on the number of outlets they operate and the period for which they register.
+If the Registrar provides in-principle approval for your application, regulated dealers must pay a registration fee of S$300 per place of business per year calculated based on the number of outlets you operate and the period for which you register.
 <table>
   <tr>
     <th></th>